-Accessible using only Secure accesses, unless you set the 3.3.2 Secure Access Register on page 3-51 to permit Non-secure accesses.
+Accessible using only Secure accesses, unless you set the 3.3.2 Secure Access Register on page 3-52 to permit Non-secure accesses.

+Available in all CCI-500 configurations.
 A copy of this register exists for each slave interface.